Marc-Haze/DAM_Project_Ionic_NodeJs_Sequelize/README.md

     R.4.5.
 Adding or updating the regiestry will have another view R.4.6.
 If a employee or a ship is realizing a maintenance, it won´t be removable R.4.7.
-An Employee can be created apart from the user in case he doesn´t have one
+An Employee can be created apart from the user in case he doesn´t have one R.4.8.
+Every Employee will have a personal image R.4.9.
+The User will inherit the image from his Employee R.4.10.
+In case there´s an error while administrating the registries, the user will be adviced with an alert

 ## Instaling Prerequisites